-Sisal on the otherhand is made of a hemp (agave) plant.
-Spill anything on a light shaded sisal rug, and you might as well throw it out.
-By trying get a spill out with any type of wet cleaning product, you are certain to get a permanent spot.
+Sisal on the other hand is made of a hemp (agave) plant.
+Spill anything on a light-shaded sisal rug, and you might as well throw it out.
+By trying to get a spill out with any type of wet cleaning product, you are certain to get a permanent spot.

 Other favorable seagrass rugs qualities

-3. Seagrass is durable and very afforable. significantly less than sisal – another selling point.
-Also Seagrass is less than most cheaper synthetic carpet
+3. Seagrass is durable and very affordable. significantly less than sisal – another selling point.
+Also, Seagrass is less than most cheaper synthetic carpet

 4. Seagrass, when fresh is going to be distinctly green, however as time passes, it mellows to a more khaki color.
 Furthermore, this variegated look aids to really make it seem cleaner, instead of sisal’s more even color overall look